austinkelleher/dynograte/README.md

 ## Features

 - Migrating DynamoDB tables from a directory
-- Migration DynamoDB tables from functions
+- Migrating DynamoDB tables from functions
 - Command line tool for auto-generating migration files
 - Reminds you of a dinosaur